marcamsler1/mt-exercise-03/README.md

+# Our changes to the repo

+The two models were trained from the main folder by running the commands:

+    ./scripts/train_post.sh
+    ./scripts/train_pre.sh.

+The two training configurations can be found in the configs folder.

+We also created a visualization folder, which contains the python script to plot the perplexity values, as well as the 3 log files and the visualization itself.
+To run it again:

+    cd visualization
+    python plotting.py

+This creates the plot and prints the table of perplexity values to the terminal.

 # MT Exercise 3: Layer Normalization for Transformer Models

 This repo is a collection of scripts showing how to install [JoeyNMT](https://github.com/joeynmt/joeynmt), download